 - Don’t choose a topic simply because you think that’s what admissions officers want you to write about.
 There’s no single “right” topic!

-- Don’t write about anything offensive or highly controversial, or anything that reflects you in a less-than-positive light.
+- Don’t write about anything that's intentionally offensive or controversial, or anything that reflects you in a less-than-positive light.
 Remember that admissions readers are real people with their own opinions, perspectives, and backgrounds.

 The best college essays are those that show admissions readers the student’s authentic character based on what they’ve done.
 They don’t need to be grand, ambitious, or revelatory, epic in scale or focused on some incredible accomplishment.
 Simple, everyday aspects of your real life can actually be much more effective!